Mount Sinai Holy Church of America: Presiding bishops and presidents

-Bishop Elmira Jeffries served as Senior Bishop, Presiding Prelate, and President from 1946 to 1964.
+Elmira Jeffries served as Senior Bishop, Presiding Prelate, and President from 1946 to 1964.
 She was a charter member of the denomination, and became its first vice-president.
 Subsequent to the death of Bishop Ida Robinson, Jeffries was set aside to the Bishopric in 1946 by Bishop W.E.
 Fuller, President of the Fire Baptized Holy Church.
 At this time, she became president of Mount Sinai Holy Church of America, Inc., and the pastor of Mount Olive Holy Temple in Philadelphia.
 Under her leadership, the church purchased the Physicians' and Surgeons' Hospital located 1512-1514 on 15th street in the city of Philadelphia.
 Today the building has been named, The Elmira Jeffries Memorial Home.
 On Monday, June 15, 1964, she died.